softworkz/emby-wiki/Playback-Check-ins.md

 **UserId** and **Id** are required values.

-As with Playback Progress, you should add the **PositionTicks** argument with this API call.
+As with Playback Progress, you should add the **PositionTicks** argument to this API call.

 After this API call is made, the server dashboard will update to reflect that the user is not currently playing an item.